zerotier/ZeroTierOne/doc/SECURITY.md

 ```

 These are too large to type but not to copy/paste, store in databases, or use in scripts and APIs.

+Once a device has joined a network, network controllers will remember and check its full identity or identity fingerprint (depending on implementation) rather than just the device's ZeroTier address.

 ## VL1 Wire Protocol